JuliaActors/Guards.jl/docs/src/index.md

 Let actors guard your mutable variables!

 With `Guards` you can wrap mutable variables into a `:guard` actor.
-Then it can be accessed only via message passing.
-That way mutable variables can be safely accessed from parallel threads and distributed worker processes.
+That way they can be safely accessed from parallel threads and distributed worker processes via message passing.

 ```@index
 ```